SaiGanesh2218/FPD-Prediction/README.md

 📄 License

-This project is developed as part of an academic research exercise on microfinance credit risk modeling.
+This project was developed as part of an academic research project using a PostgreSQL database (tenant_prabodh) provided by Prabodh Technologies.
+The dataset and database schema were created by the company for research and development purposes.